Making the Radxa X4 Even Cooler

 Caveats

-I should note that the original testing was done in August and at higher ambient temperatures (but, according to my office thermometer, by only about 4°C), but even then the difference is quite noticeable.
+I should note that the original testing was done in August and at higher ambient temperatures (even if, according to my office thermometer, by only about 4°C), but even then the difference is quite noticeable.
 I’m not sure if the thermal pad I used was sub-par (it was what I had on hand that bridged the pretty wide gap between the X4’s CPU and the heatsink), but the shim definitely seems to have done the trick.

 Also, I kept the heatsink fan, but I’m not sure it’s even necessary anymore.
 I’ll have to do some more testing to see if it makes a difference in practice (I suspect it will, but I’m not sure how much).